phalcon-orphanage/docs/en/reference/micro.rst

         echo "<h1>Hello! $name</h1>";
     });

 The "get" method indicates that the associated HTTP method is GET.
-The route /say/hello/{name} also have a parameter {$name} that is passed directly to the route handler.
+The route /say/hello/{name} also has a parameter {$name} that is passed directly to the route handler.
 Handlers are executed when a route is matched.
-A handler could be any callable thing in the PHP userland.
-The following examples shows how to defined different types of handlers:
+A handler could be any callable item in the PHP userland.
+The following example shows how to defined different types of handlers:

 .. code-block:: php

     <?php

-    //With a function
+    // With a function
     function say_hello($name) {
         echo "<h1>Hello! $name</h1>";
     }

     $app->get('/say/hello/{name}', "say_hello");

-    //With a static method
+    // With a static method
     $app->get('/say/hello/{name}', "SomeClass::someSayMethod");

-    //With a method in an object
+    // With a method in an object
     $myController = new MyController();
     $app->get('/say/hello/{name}', array($this, "myController"));